Community management: Common pool problem

 Without proper management, a community's material resources may be depleted or rendered unusable.
 The common pool problem is an economic situation which exists when goods are rival, but non-exclusive (See common-pool resource).
 Since these resources are owned in common, individuals have no private incentive to preserve them, but rather will seek to exploit them before others can derive benefit.
 The classic example is of fish in the ocean; anybody can harvest fish, but a fish that has been caught cannot be caught by another fisherman.
 Therefore, fishermen will seek to maximize their personal profit by catching as many fish as possible, which will ultimately lead to the stock being depleted.
 It is similar to the free rider problem in that those who do not contribute to the resource may use it without penalty, but the common pool problem is usually considered an economic "problem" since it will eventually lead to the exhausting of a resource.
 Another example of the common pool problem involves the shared use of limited internet bandwidth, such as in a university network, when the connectivity of all users is slowed by the heavy usage of a few.

 Elinor Ostrom and Oliver E. Williamson won the 2009 Nobel prize in economic science for work in this area, where they suggested that with good community management of shared resources, as found in successful firms, the "tragedy of the commons" can be avoided.

+Expanding on the foundational work of Ostrom, Roland Perez (2010) observes that the recognition of her research marked a departure from the "presumptive superiority" of both private property and state-led management.
+According to Perez, Ostrom's findings relativize the conclusions of earlier theories by highlighting the contingency of governance modes; the success of a community-managed system is not a given, but is instead deeply tied to the technical, political, and cultural characteristics of the specific environment.
+This perspective suggests that there is no universal "blue-print" for collective action.

+Furthermore, the "Bloomington School" methodology—which combines multi-actor game modeling with deep anthropological analysis—offers a "third way" known as polycentric governance.
+This approach encourages the establishment of "rules-in-use" that are developed by the community members themselves rather than imposed by a central authority.
+This nuanced understanding is particularly applicable to contemporary "anthropized ecosystems" and modern digital shared resources, where independent regulation allows for a more flexible response to complex institutional challenges.